souvik1982/HbbHbb_Run2/AnalysisCode/README.md

 source processPreSelection_Data.sh
 </pre>

+<h3> HbbHbb_MMRSelection_chi2.cc </h3>

+This takes ntuples produced by HbbHbb_PreSelection.cc.
+It contains our latest Medium Mass Regime event selection criteria.
+Finds dijet pairs with a minimum chi less than 1, where chi^2 = (mjj1 - mH)^2/sigma^2 + (mjj2 - mH)^2/sigma^2, as events in the signal region.
+For MMR, mH is set to 115 GeV, and sigma = 23 GeV.
+It also finds events in the sideband regions that extend up to chi = 2, and require (mjj1 - mH).(mjj2 - mH) < 0.
+It outputs histograms that can then be used by the fitting and plotting scripts.

+We operate it from within the MMRSelection_chi2 directory with the command:
+<pre> MMRSelection_chi2/root -l processMMRSelection_Graviton.c </pre>

 <h3> HbbHbb_MMRSelection.cc </h3>

 This takes ntuples produced by HbbHbb_PreSelection.cc.
 It contains our Medium Mass Regime event selection criteria.
 Finds dijet pairs with the smallest difference in mH1 - mH2, and dR < 1.5 between the jets in a dijet.
 Corrects and kinematically constrains di-jet masses to mH = 125 GeV.
 Selects events with (mH1, mH2) within a 17.5 GeV circular window around (125 GeV, 125 GeV) as our signal events.
 It outputs histograms that can then be used by the fitting and plotting scripts.